F-1 Optional Practical Training

 (this is the official graduation date or the date on which you are expected to complete all requirements including dissertation/thesis)

-- Please make a decision about the OPT start date before you come for the appointment.
+- Please make a decision about the OPT start date before you request the OPT I-20.
 Post-completion OPT must begin within 60 days after the program completion date.

 For pre-completion OPT: